Of Minor Importance

 W1T 5NB LONDON

 Rooted in the 17th-century European hierarchy of genres – a system that placed history painting at the summit of intellectual and moral value while relegating still life, landscape, and animal painting to the margins – the exhibition revisits and unsettles this inherited order.
 Bringing together works of modern masters alongside contemporary painters, the exhibition traces a lineage of attention to the so-called “minor.”
-In these artists’ hands, what once were considered modest subjects – objects, interiors, plants and food items – are used to address the urgencies of the present, from ecological crisis to shifting human–nonhuman relations and political uncertainty.
-Rather than reversing the classical hierarchy, Of Minor Importance attempts to dissolve it, proposing a different set of values in which quiet observation, intimacy, and persistence rival spectacle and narrativism.
+In these artists’ hands, what once were considered modest subjects – such as fruits, flower, common tableware and everyday objects etc– are used to address the urgencies of the present and our place in this everchanging world.
+Rather than reversing the classical hierarchy, Of Minor Importance attempts to dissolve it, proposing a different set of values in which quiet observation, humor, intimacy, and persistence rival spectacle and narrativism.
 What emerges is a space where the overlooked becomes essential, and where painting speaks most acutely to the conditions of its time.